Dovakiin0/microservices-saga-grpc-nodejs/README.md

 ### EVENTS
 **RabbbitMq** is used for event management.
 Only one event is published and subscribed throughout this app.
-If you change your username then auth_service throws an event called *USERNAME_CHANGE_EVENT* and it is subscribed by the todo_service which then changes all the username in respective TODOs.
+when you change your username, auth_service throws an event called *USERNAME_CHANGE_EVENT* and it is subscribed by the todo_service which then changes all the username in its respective TODOs.

 <br/>